On 14 December 2012, the Australian Government released an

 to make submissions on the proposed amendments.
 Submissions close

-DLA Piper can provide a copy of the current Corporations Act,
+DLA Piper can also provide a copy of the current Act,

-supplemented with the proposed changes set out in the exposure
+supplemented with the proposed changes set out in the Bill upon

 This publication is intended as a general overview and